• Skip to primary navigation

 Ingredients for making a bacon cream cheese dip on a cutting board.

-The dip is crazy easy.
+The hot cheese dip with bacon is crazy easy.
 But don’t take my word for it.
 Throw a batch together and let me know what you think!
+You’ll need:

 I’m always looking for ways to speed up recipes.
-The way I do that for this bacon cream cheese dip is to use bacon bits and pre-grated cheddar cheese.
+The way I do that for this bacon cheddar dip is to use bacon bits and pre-grated cheddar cheese.

 The sharper the cheddar cheese, the worse it melts.
 But I enjoy the flavor the most with a sharper cheese so I just know the texture won’t be super smooth.
 You can use a mild cheddar if you prefer.